UCSBCarpentry/2020-10-09-ReprodR/_episodes/02-project-intro.md

 ### Saving data in the data directory

-Now we have a good directory structure we will now place/save the data file in the `data/` directory. <strong>This is where your files for the workshop will be saved.</strong>
+Now we have a good directory structure we will now place/save the data file in the `data/` directory. **This is where your files for the workshop will be saved.**

 > ## Challenge 3 - Workshop Data Files
 >